Willowlark/thelittlethingswemiss/_posts/PbP/2017-09-03-Character-Play-guide.md

 ---
-title: Character Building
+title: Character & Play Guide
 categories: PbP
-excerpt: How to make a character.
+excerpt: How to make a character and play the game.
 ---

 <!-- TOC -->